mahim99/Programming-Questions-on-C-/README.md

 Q7: Implement a basic calculator which can take two numebrs as input from user and perform the basic operations (+, -, *, /).\
 Q8: Write a program to output whether a number is divisible by 2 and 3 or divisible by any one of them.\
 Q9: Print a rectangle pattern using asterisks, take input for rows and columns from user.\
-Q10: Print a hollow rectangle, take input for rows and columns from user.
+Q10: Print a hollow rectangle, take input for rows and columns from user.\
+Q11: Print an inverted half pyramid, left inclined, take input n from user.